Jose W. Diokno: Human rights work

-Immediately after his release, Diokno set up the Free Legal Assistance Group or FLAG in 1974, which gave free legal services to the victims of martial law.
+Immediately after his release, Diokno set up the Free Legal Assistance Group (FLAG) in 1974, which gave free legal services to the victims of martial law.
 It was the first and largest association of human rights attorneys ever assembled in the nation.
 In court, Diokno personally defended tribal groups, peasants, social workers threatened by exploitation, and military atrocities, which he represented pro-bono.
 FLAG popularized developmental legal aid and even doled out allowances to its clients.
 This has led to new laws requiring newly sworn in lawyers to provide free legal assistance for a certain amount of time.
 FLAG handled 90 percent of human rights cases in the country as well as built programs to educate citizens about human rights.
 Diokno was also involved in documenting cases of torture, summary execution, and disappearances under the Marcos regime.

 Diokno had no fear of being arrested again, and went around and outside the Philippines, spreading a message of hope and democracy.
 In another oft-quoted speech, he once quipped:And so law in the land died.
 I grieve for it but I do not despair over it.
 I know, with a certainty no argument can turn, no wind can shake, that from its dust will rise a new and better law: more just, more human, and more humane.
 When that will happen, I know not.
 That it will happen, I know.

 Diokno also held an important role in Southeast Asia leading a group of senior human rights lawyers from Thailand, Indonesia, Malaysia, and the Philippines in forming the Regional Council on Human Rights in Asia.
 The group was one of the first non-governmental organizations (NGOs) built to promote human rights in Southeast Asia.
-On December 9, 1983 in Manila, the Regional Council formalized the first human rights declaration of Southeast Asia called the Declaration of the Basic Duties of ASEAN Peoples and Governments.
+On December 9, 1983, in Manila, the Regional Council formalized the first human rights declaration of Southeast Asia called the Declaration of the Basic Duties of ASEAN Peoples and Governments.
 Although the council paved the way for future human rights declarations by other organizations like the United Nations, their momentum gradually declined decades after the Marcos regime ended.
 Diokno was also, inter alia, the chairman of the first Human Rights Information and Documentation Systems, International (HURIDOCS) assembly in Strasbourg, France, which was a historic event that involved over two hundred representatives.
 HURIDOCS founder Hans Thoolen said years later in a tribute to Diokno that he witnessed Diokno present novel ideas on practical ways to defend human rights victims at the 1983 SOS-Torture constituent assembly held in Geneva, Switzerland, and that Diokno frequently disseminated human rights primers published in the common vernacular for mass audiences.